Emmyme/Emmyme/README.md

 # Hi, I'm Emelie

 I'm a software developer based in Sweden.
-I work all across the stack with a variety of programming languages and techniques.
+I work all across the stack with a variety of programming languages and techs.

 ### My GitHub Contributions